What is changing with the building regulations?

 Against the backdrop of this, the Government is also changing building regulations that will require manufacturers across the home improvement sector to adjust their products to meet the new requirements to help lower energy costs for homeowners.

-Rockdoor are one of many manufacturers across the replacement composite door sector that are updating their ranges, to reflect the changes in the newly amended Parts F and L of the Government Building Regulations, which require replacement front doors and back doors to meet lower u-values for extra thermal efficiency.
+Rockdoor is one of many manufacturers across the replacement composite door sector that are updating their ranges, to reflect the changes in the newly amended Parts F and L of the Government Building Regulations, which require replacement front doors and back doors to meet lower u-values for extra thermal efficiency.

 Why are the changes happening?